zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

 ## Introduction

-In this Lab, you will learn how to launch a MySQL Database Service System on Oracle Cloud Infrastructure and connect to it using the Console.
+In this Lab, you will learn how to launch a MySQL Database Service System on OCI and connect to it using the Console.

 Estimated Lab Time: 90 minutes

 ### About MySQL Database Service

-MySQL Database Service is a fully-managed Oracle Cloud Infrastructure service, developed, managed, and supported by the MySQL team in Oracle.
+MySQL Database Service is a fully-managed OCI, developed, managed, and supported by the MySQL team in Oracle.

 ### Objectives

-In this lab, you will be guided through the following steps:
+In this lab, you will be guided through the following tasks:

-- Create Compartment
+- Create a Compartment
-- Create Policy
+- Create a Policy
-- Create Virtual Cloud Network
+- Create a Virtual Cloud Network
-- Create a MySQL DB System.
+- Create a MySQL DB System
-- Create Client Virtual Machine
+- Create a Client Virtual Machine
-- Connect to MySQL Database
+- Connect to a MySQL Database System
 - Start, stop, reboot, or delete a MySQL Database

 ### Prerequisites